 This topic describes the constraints and specifications for specific metrics in Message Queue for MQTT.
-To avoid program exceptions, you must set these metrics to values that do not exceed these limits when you use Message Queue for MQTT.
-The following table lists these limits.
+To avoid program exceptions, you must set these metrics to values within these limits when you use Message Queue for MQTT.
+The following table lists the specific limits.

-If you are using the Enterprise Platinum Edition of Message Queue for MQTT, you can customize some metrics as needed, which are marked in the following table.
+If you are using Message Queue for MQTT Enterprise Platinum Edition, you can customize some metrics as needed, which are marked in the following table.
 For more information, submit a ticket.

 |Number of topics in a single instance||25||You must pay for topics that exceed this limit.
 For more information, submit a ticket.|

-If these characters are used, connection setup may fail and messages cannot be sent
+names.
+If these characters are used, you may fail to establish connections or send

 |Number of rules for a single instance||100||If you need a higher limit, submit a ticket.|

 |Rule deduplication||Only one rule of the same type can be created for one internal resource.||For example, you can create only one rule for client status notification for each group ID, and one data inbound rule and one data outbound rule for each topic in Message Queue for MQTT.|